superdev-1018/solidity-example/content/articles/microfrontends-what-why-and-how.md

 To ensure a consistent look and feel for the customer, it is wise to establish a common design system.

-haring knowledge
+Sharing knowledge

 Autonomy is essential, but you don’t want information silos.
 It’s not productive when every team builds an error-logging infrastructure on their own.

 References